-

 Designing an A/B testing workflow reinforced how important context and progressive guidance are when things get technical.
 I found journey mapping very helpful in shaping intuitive, step-by-step flows where we could make guidance feel naturally built-in.
 I also learned that good design offers clear direction with flexible options, a mindset I brought to designing for AI, making support timely and relevant to each user’s situation.

-Working with Optimizely’s large design system taught me to start with a small, core set of components for fast, low-fidelity exploration, then selectively step outside the system when we needed to push the experience further.
+Working with Optimizely’s large design system taught me to start with a small, core set of components for fast, low-fidelity exploration, and selectively stepping outside the system when we needed to push the experience further.
 That balance between consistency and creative exploration helped the final solution feel both coherent and distinct.